Why Do Children Need Iron?

-3. For Proper Cognitive, Motor and Other Skills3
+3. For Proper Cognitive, Motor And Other Skills3

-Signs and Symptoms Of Iron Deficiency In Kids:4
+Signs and Symptoms of Iron Deficiency in Kids4

-If you pay attention you might be able to catch the early signs of Iron deficiency in your child.
-The symptoms include pale skin, lack of appetite, slow weight gain, irritability or moodiness, tiredness and lethargy.
 In growing children, the deficiency reflects in the form of poorer concentration and shorter attention span leading to poor academic performance.
 Moreover, Iron deficiency has also been associated with impaired neurocognitive development and immune function among young children.
 Some studies have found a correlation between Iron deficiency and attention deficit hyperactivity disorder (ADHD) wherein the child gets easily distracted, is always restless, and finds it difficult to perform simple sensory-cognitive tasks like following directions.

-Prevalence Of Anaemia In Indian Children Aged 6 To 59 Months:8
+Prevalence Of Anaemia In Indian Children Aged 6 To 59 Months8:

 |City||% of children suffering from severe anaemia||Total % of children suffering from anaemia|